1123/StackExchangeImporter/README.md

 ##### Usage

+Start your relational database you want to import to.
+Then adjust the hibernate.cfg.xml file to point to your database.
+Be sure to get the host name, database name, schema name, port number, user and password correct.

 Using the importer is most easily understood looking at the classes within the src/main/test directory.
 Here is an example of how to import posts:

+###### Calling from Java

 ```Java
 Importer.importPosts("/path/to/your/posts.xml")
 ```

+###### Importing from the shell

+There is no main method yet which could be called to do this.
+If it is needed, just add a feature request.